1st Workshop on Semantic Reasoning and Goal Understanding in Robotics (SemRob)

 Contact and Information

-Feel free to subscribe to our mailing list to stay updated on all workshop news: https://mailchi.mp/07f8ab4c1c65/semrob-workshop
+Subscribe to our mailing list to stay updated on workshop news.

 -->